Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

-\subsubsection{$F_{\omega^\omega}$ Upper Bound for Lossy Channel Systems}
+\subsubsection{$\mathbf{F}_{\omega^\omega}$ Upper Bound for Lossy Channel Systems}

-Proposition~\ref{propnmrlcs} established a $F_{\omega^\omega}$ lower bound for the boundedness problem in lossy channel systems.
-We match this lower bound, thus establishing that boundedness is $F_{\omega^\omega}$-complete.
+\autoref{propnmrlcs} established a \textsc{HAck} lower bound for the trace boundedness problem in lossy channel systems.
+We match this lower bound, thus establishing that trace boundedness is \textsc{HAck}-complete.
 As in \autoref{sub:acs_ubound}, we need two results in order to instantiate our recipe for upper bounds: a control on complete functional LCS, and a miniaturization for their sequences of states.

 \paragraph{Controlling Complete Functional LCS} According to \citet{fwlcs}, LCS queue contents on an alphabet $M$ can be represented by \emph{simple regular expressions} (SRE) over $M$, which are finite unions of \emph{products} over $M$.
 Products, endowed with the language inclusion ordering, suffice for the completion of functional LCS \citep[Section~5]{cwsts1}, and thus for the representation of the effect of accelerated sequences in functional LCS.